russelltg/wl-screenrec/README.md

           [default: auto] [possible values: auto, on, off] --codec <CODEC>
           which codec to use.
 Used in conjunction with --no-hw to determine which encoder to use.
 Ignored if `encoder` is supplied [default: auto] [possible values: auto, avc, hevc, vp8, vp9]
-      --ffmpeg-encoder <FFMPEG_ENCODER>
+      --ffmpeg-muxer <FFMPEG_MUXER>
+          Which ffmpeg muxer to use.
+Guessed from output filename by default --ffmpeg-encoder <FFMPEG_ENCODER>
           Use this to force a particular ffmpeg encoder.
 Generally, this is not necessary and the combo of --codec and --hw can get you to where you need to be
       --encode-pixfmt <ENCODE_PIXFMT>
           which pixel format to encode with. not all codecs will support all pixel formats.
 This should be a ffmpeg pixel format string, like nv12 or x2rgb10
+      --encode-resolution <ENCODE_RESOLUTION>
+          what resolution to encode at. example: 1920x1080.
+Default is the resolution of the captured region.
+If your goal is reducing filesize, it's suggested to try --bitrate/-b first
   -b, --bitrate <BITRATE>
           bitrate to encode at.
 Unit is bytes per second, so 5 MB is 40 Mbps [default: "5 MB"] --history <HISTORY>